Mike Hosking: Like it or not, Israel Folau has support

 The money he is raising is enormous.
 Why?
 Because people back the concept, and they back the concept that religious thought and expression is not to be scuttled in the workplace.
 And the religious part of it is mixed in with the more general part of wider freedom of speech.

 Which is why David Seymour, and his free speech ideas, are on the money.
-There is a vast swathe of people who don't like the idea of being shut down, and in a PC world where everyone is permanently upset, complaining and crying foul, we've created an environment where opinions, ideas, thoughts, and debates are increasingly ruled out of order and deemed as racist, bigoted, misogynistic, over the line or offensive.
+There is a vast swathe of people who don't like the idea of being shut down, and in a PC world where everyone is permanently upset, complaining and crying foul, we've created an environment where opinions, ideas, thoughts and debates are increasingly ruled out of order and deemed as racist, bigoted, misogynistic, over the line or offensive.

 What once might have been a good old stoush is now needing to be in front of a commissioner, or tribunal, with heads rolling.
 And a lot of people are over it.